study-uhp/study-uhp.github.io/index.md

 ## Overview

-Study UHp is a web application that can allows students to organize face-to-face groups for studying course material.
+Study UHp is a web application that allows students to organize face-to-face groups for studying course material.
 It uses various technologies such as:

 * [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
 * [React](https://reactjs.org/) for component-based UI implementation and routing.